STT-CBS: A Conflict-Based Search Algorithm for Multi-Agent Path Finding with Stochastic Travel Times: Approach

-Notice that under our model, computing the probability of conflicts on edges is relatively inexpensive compared to conflicts on nodes.
-Using the cumulative density function for the gamma distribution, the former only implies to integrate over one variable, here $e_2$.
-The reason for this is that we do not introduce delay along edges.
+Using the cumulative density function for the gamma distribution, this expression only needs to be integrated over variable $e_2$.

-\subsubsection{Remark 2.}
+\subsubsection{Remark}

-In this paper, we assume that the random variables $\nu_{R1}$, $\nu_{R2}$, $\nu_{D1}$, and $\nu_{D2}$ are mutually independent, which may not hold in applications where disturbances are likely to affect multiple robots at the same location.
-However, we can extend our approach to specific models in order to capture these effects.
-In fact, we can show that the conflict probability remains the same as long as the marginal distributions of $\nu_{D1}$ and $ \nu_{D2}$ are preserved.
+In this paper, we assume that the random variables $\CumulativeDelay{1}$, $\CumulativeDelay{2}$, $\DelayAtNode{v}{1}$, and $\DelayAtNode{v}{2}$ are mutually independent, which may not hold in applications where disturbances are likely to affect multiple robots at the same location.
+However, we can extend our approach to specific models in order to capture these effects, either by deriving new expressions for conflict probabilities and integrating them numerically, or simply by using Monte Carlo simulations.